th2-net/th2-conn-kafka/README.md

 ```

 Parameters:
++ useTransport - use th2 transport or protobuf protocol to publish incoming/outgoing messages (false by default)
 + aliasToTopic - matches th2 sessions with Kafka topics **Note: Kafka does not guarantee message ordering within topic if topic contains more than one partition**
 + aliasToTopicAndKey - matches th2 sessions with Kafka topics and keys **Note: Kafka guarantees message ordering only within messages with the same non null key if topic contains more than one partition**
 + sessionGroups - match session group with sessions (key: session group, value: list of session aliases)